Some remarks on the subrack lattice of finite racks: Decomposable racks

-\begin{lem} In a finite $p$-group which is \emph{not} cyclic of prime power order, subgroups generated by the conjugacy classes are proper. \end{lem}
+\emph{Claim.} In a finite nilpotent group which is not cyclic of prime power order, subgroups generated by the conjugacy classes are proper.

-\begin{proof} This follows from the facts that any element is contained in a maximal subgroup (except in a cyclic group of prime power order) and maximal subgroups are normal in nilpotent groups. \end{proof}
+This follows from the facts that any element is contained in a maximal subgroup (except in a cyclic group of prime power order) and maximal subgroups are normal in nilpotent groups.

-A conjugacy class $C$ is called connected if the action of $\langle C\rangle$ on $C$ by conjugation is transitive.
+Now, by the Claim, $H:=\langle C\rangle$ is a proper subgroup of $G$.
+Clearly, $C$ is a conjugacy class of $H$.
+For $H$ being a nilpotent group, the above Claim implies $\langle C\rangle < H$ which is a contradiction. \end{proof}